CloudCannon/base-jekyll-template/_posts/1000-09-04-serverless.md

 title: Serverless Support with Spinnaker
 categories:
    - serverless
-   - lambda
-   - cloud functions
-   - aws
-   - gcp
-   - jenkins
-description: Serverless Support within Spinnaker and how to accomplish it if needed
+description: Serverless Support within Spinnaker and how to accomplish it if needed.
+Serverless.
+FAAS.
+Lambda.
+Cloud Functions.
 type: Document
 ---
 04/30/2018